joaogomesdev/joaogomes.dev/README.md

 ## :dart: About

-My own peace of the internet.
+My own piece of the internet.

 ## :rocket: Technologies